 Riptide

-Sources: Surf Today and Wikipedia
+Sources: Surf Today , Wikipedia and Weather.gov

 Rip currents, riptides, and undertows are all the same thing.
 While the word undertow suggests going underwater, these currents will not pull you under the water per se, they'll just knock you off your feet and pull you out to sea.